 The remaining 8% STRs filed by covered persons pertain to certain suspicious circumstances, for instance, no underlying trade or legal obligation, analogous or identical transactions.

 According to the financial intelligence unit, covered persons including BSFIs must incorporate phrases like taxation, taxable, tax fraud, or tax crime, and may refer to income tax details.

 Based on money laundering investigations, cases and STRs, the AMLC reported that the real estate sector is at a higher risk of corruption, fraud, illegal drugs, including violation of Securities Regulation Code.

 The AMLC said, “Criminals potentially facilitate movement and hide illegal proceeds through the purchase of or investment in real properties.
 Assets are also used as clandestine hideouts for illegal operations.”

-Philippines was added to the FATF’s grey list on June 25 for strategic deficiencies in money laundering, proliferation financing, and terrorism financing regimes.
-Benjamin Diokno, BSP Governor and AMLC Chairman, is confident that the country will step out of the grey list before or in January 2023 as it has already addressed the action plans indicated in the 2019 Mutual Evaluation Report of the Asia Pacific Group (APG) on Money Laundering.
+Philippines was added to the FATF’s gray list on June 25 for strategic deficiencies in money laundering, proliferation financing, and terrorism financing regimes.
+Benjamin Diokno, BSP Governor and AMLC Chairman, is confident that the country will step out of the gray list before or in January 2023 as it has already addressed the action plans indicated in the 2019 Mutual Evaluation Report of the Asia Pacific Group (APG) on Money Laundering.